List of Hollyoaks characters introduced in 2021: Serena Chen-Williams

 Serena Chen-Williams, played by Emma Lau, made her first appearance on 23 September 2021.
 She was introduced to the series as a woman under the alias of Galaxy who meets Sid Sumner (Billy Price) on a night out and ends up in possession of his prosthetic leg.
 She arranges to meet him the following day, where Sid finds himself attracted to her.
 The pair kiss before she leaves.
 Lau was initially contracted on Hollyoaks as a guest star, but in November 2021, it was confirmed that she had been contracted as a series regular.
 Then in December 2021, she was revealed to be a member of the Chen-Williams, a new family on Hollyoaks and the first East Asian family on a soap opera.
 Upon her casting announcement, Serena was described as an aspiring olympian who has always been driven and ambitious to succeed in her athletic ventures, but she is now wanting to rebel due to being "torn between living a normal teenage life and focusing on athleticism".
 Lau knew that she was auditioning for the role of Serena, an athlete, and was surprised to find out that her first scenes as Galaxy involved her stating that she is a singer.
 However, the producers eventually told her that this was an alter ego that Serena uses to feel confident.
-An official Hollyoaks video highlighting the Chen-Williams family named Serena "The girl who loves to party".